Freelancing has been around for some time, but has increased by leaps and bounds recently. For freelancer clients, the world is only getting bigger.

 1. Keep On Top Of Your Emails

-If you’re applying to a job or are already hired, one golden rule is to never let a question go unanswered.
+If you’re applying for a job or are already hired, one golden rule is to never let a question go unanswered.
 Even if you can’t provide a detailed answer right away, it’s always good to acknowledge an email.
 Let them know you’re on it.

 If you’re new, you may be overwhelmed by all the questions coming your way.
 Breathe.
 Relax.
-The person who hired you just wants to learn more about you.
+The freelancer clients who hired you just wants to learn more about you.
 Sometimes, it may be what you’ve already mentioned in your resume and portfolio, at times they may be trying to know you as a person.

 Are you reliable?
 Can you handle the pressure of tight deadlines?

 It’s in your power to build the image you want to build trust.